RonanOD/OpenAAC/README.md

   9. The Clear button next to the text box will clear the text and symbols

 ## Future Goals
+ * Use a Large Language Model (LLM) to generate symbols when there are low confidence matches in the vector DB.
- * Better integration with a number of AAC symbol sets
+ * Better integration with other AAC symbol sets
  * Allow users to upload their own custom symbols
  * Offline mode, so that the app can be used without an internet connection and/or Pinecone database.
 Requires local vector database.
  * Text to speech option: A button to read out the text using the device's text to speech engine.
 This would also highlight the symbols as they are spoken.